rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 9. **Destruction**: When the application context is closed, the container calls the `destroy()` method if the bean implements `DisposableBean`.
 Any custom destruction methods defined with `@PreDestroy` are also invoked.

 ---
-## Q. What are proxies in Spring, and why are they needed?
+## 83. What are proxies in Spring, and why are they needed?
 **Proxies** in Spring are objects that act as intermediaries for other objects.
 They are used primarily for:
 1. **Aspect-Oriented Programming (AOP)**: Proxies allow Spring to apply cross-cutting concerns (like logging, security, and transactions) to methods without modifying the actual business logic.
 2. **Lazy Initialization**: Proxies can be used to delay the creation of a bean until it is needed, which can improve application startup time.